slyq/Scorpio/README.md

 $ pyinstaller --onefile -windowed -i scorpio.ico scorpio.py
 ```

-Note that `--onefile` may cause some issues with your program, depending on your vulnerabilities.
+Note that `-windowed` may cause some issues with your program, depending on your vulnerabilities.

 ## Running the tests